A Determination of the Top Mass from a Global PDF Analysis: Results

 Compared to the equivalent setup without toponium corrections (lower half, first column), we observe that toponium generally moves $m_t$ up by about 0.6 GeV in the case of the single differential distributions in $m_{t\bar{t}}$, corresponding to about 1.7$\sigma$, while $m_t$ receives an upward shift of 0.7 GeV in the case of the the double differential distribution in $(m_{t\bar{t}}, y_{t\bar{t}})$, corresponding to about 2.7$\sigma$.
 We also note how the uncertainty on $m_t$ generally increases when toponium corrections are included, as expected, since the toponium theory covariance matrix in Eq.~\eqref{eq:topo_covmat} gives $m_t$ greater freedom to move up and down in the bins around the $t\bar{t}$ threshold.
 By contrast, toponium corrections have no significant impact in determinations based on the rapidity distributions $y_t$ and $y_{t\bar{t}}$.
 This is in line with the fact that the toponium signal appears localised around threshold in the $m_{t\bar{t}}$ distributions, while it contributes more uniformly across the rapidity bins, thereby washing out its effect.
 In all cases, the uncertainties do not change appreciably.
 As a result of this upward shift, the overall compatibility across the different observables improves.
 With the exception of the $y_{t\bar{t}}$ based determination, all observables now lead to values of $m_t$ whose one sigma uncertainties all overlap.

-Regarding the fit quality, from inspecting Table \ref{tab:chi2-topo-vs-notopo} we observe that the $\chi^2$ generally improves under the addition of toponium with the exception of the $p_T^t$ based determination, which suggest that overall the $t\bar{t}$ data sets prefer the addition of a toponium correction.
+Regarding the fit quality, from inspecting Table \ref{tab:chi2-topo-vs-notopo} we observe that the total $\chi^2$ of the $t\bar{t}$ datasets combined generally improves under the addition of toponium with the exception of the $p_T^t$ based determination, which suggest that overall the $t\bar{t}$ data sets prefer the addition of a toponium correction.

 \paragraph{FLAG determination of $\boldsymbol{\alpha_s}$} The recent lattice combination from FLAG \cite{McNeile:2010ji, Chakraborty:2014aca, DallaBrida:2022eua, Petreczky:2020tky, Ayala:2020odx, Bazavov:2019qoo, Cali:2020hrj, Bruno:2017gxd, PACS-CS:2009zxm, Maltman:2008bx, FlavourLatticeAveragingGroupFLAG:2024oxs} provides a stringent bound on $\alpha_s(m_Z)$, namely $\alpha_s(m_Z) = 0.1183 \pm 0.0007$.
 In light of the fact that this is considerably lower than most of our $\alpha_s$ determinations, it is interesting to analyse to what extent this might affect our $m_t$ determination.